sourcegraph/handbook/content/departments/engineering/job-fair.md

 ## Glossary

-- PRFAQ – Press Release / FAQ, a [popular way](https://www.optimizeforoutcomes.com/the-prfaq/) to define projects by working backwards from the customer; there are many [resources online](https://medium.com/intrico-io/strategy-tool-amazons-pr-faq-72b3e49aa167) with [templates](https://medium.com/agileinsider/press-releases-for-product-managers-everything-you-need-to-know-942485961e31) and discussions.
+- PR-FAQ – Press Release / FAQ, a [popular way](https://www.optimizeforoutcomes.com/the-PR-FAQ/) to define projects by working backwards from the customer; there are many [resources online](https://medium.com/intrico-io/strategy-tool-amazons-pr-faq-72b3e49aa167) with [templates](https://medium.com/agileinsider/press-releases-for-product-managers-everything-you-need-to-know-942485961e31) and discussions.
 - Roadmap – Our [WIP Product vision & direction document](https://docs.google.com/document/d/1tzfLimS4et3SnC07ZS7ncSeojsEV6UJ5ppvS47WGgg8/edit), which is finalized and is now being used to generate Roadmap projects, by ensuring that our “green-lit” projects have sufficient coverage of our Roadmap goals.
 - Roadmap Project - a project that has been green-lit as something we will be committing to delivering and resourcing for success.
 Also known as a Job Board project; see below.
-- Job Board – conceptually, a spreadsheet that tracks all greenlit projects, each of which has gone through a PRFAQ review and prioritization into the project list.
+- Job Board – conceptually, a spreadsheet that tracks all greenlit projects, each of which has gone through a PR-FAQ review and prioritization into the project list.
 Managed by Ryan Phillips.
 The first iteration, which takes us through March Starship, will be finalized by Dec 20th.
-- Job Fair – ([PRFAQ](https://docs.google.com/document/d/1X9j_wkKlCE9xTwRWefZaOE8OCeisQx6p6gzZTe9aQsI/edit#)).
+- Job Fair – ([PR-FAQ](https://docs.google.com/document/d/1X9j_wkKlCE9xTwRWefZaOE8OCeisQx6p6gzZTe9aQsI/edit#)).
 A new way of defining project work that forces everything through a lens of business prioritization and alignment with our Roadmap.
 All projects receive KPIs for estimated impact to ARR/DAU, and even internal/technical/maintenance work can be fitted into the Job Fair framework with very little overhead.

 ## Related